Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 get_wave(C('C') % (1, 1/8), 'sine', volume=20) # generate a chord type of sine waves of C major chord with volume of 20%
 get_wave(C('C') % (1, 1/8), triangle, volume=20) # generate a chord type of triangle waves of C major chord with volume of 20%
 ```
-The generated chord types of basic waveforms could be used as regular musicpy data structures in the play/export function of the sampler object, and could be put in a piece type (or a track type) to play/export by the sampler object.
+The generated chord types of basic waveforms could be used as regular musicpy data structures in the play/export function of the daw object, and could be put in a piece type (or a track type) to play/export by the daw object.

 ### Generate more general waveforms
 You can use `pulse` function to generate more general waveforms, where you can specify the duty cycle of the waveform.